harivmasoor/PodcastVideo/README.md

 ## Prerequisites

-- Python 3.7+
+- Python 3.9
 - A Google Cloud account with access to the Gemini API
-- An audio file to transcribe (e.g., "hari.wav")
+- An audio file to transcribe (e.g., "my_resume_podcast.wav")

 ## Installation